Saltmen: Research

-After archaeological studies which included C14 dating of different samples of bones and textiles, the Salt Man was dated to about 1,700 years ago.
+After archaeological studies which included C14 dating of different samples of bones and textiles, the Saltman was dated to about 1,700 years ago.
 By testing a sample of hair, the blood group B+ was determined.

 Three-dimensional scans which were modeled by a scientific team led by Jalal Jalal Shokouhi show fractures around the eye and other injuries which occurred before death, resulting from a hard blow.

 Visual characteristics included long hair and a beard; a golden earring in the left ear indicated that he was likely a person of rank or influence.
 The reason for his presence and death in the salt mine of Chehrabad remains a mystery.

 Three of the saltmen are dated to the Parthian (247 BCE–224 CE) and Sassanid (224–651 CE) eras, and the remainder to the Achaemenid Dynasty (550–330 BCE).

 In a 2012 research paper, it was reported that the 2200-year-old mummy of Chehrabad had tapeworm eggs from the genus Taenia in his intestine.
 This brings new information on ancient diet, indicating the consumption of raw or undercooked meat, and it also constitutes the earliest evidence of ancient intestinal parasites in Iran, adding to the knowledge of gastrointestinal pathogens in the Near East.